The 2d-directed spanning forest converges to the Brownian web: Abstract

 \section{Abstract}

 The two-dimensional \textit{directed spanning forest} (DSF) introduced by Baccelli and Bordenave is a planar directed forest whose vertex set is given by a homogeneous Poisson point process ${\cal N}$ on $\R^2$.
-If the DSF has direction $-e_y$, the ancestor $h(\u)$ of a vertex $\u \in {\cal N}$ is the nearest Poisson point (in the $L_2$ distance) having strictly larger $y$-coordinate.
-In this paper we show that the collection of DSF paths, properly scaled, converges in distribution to the Brownian web (BW).
+If the DSF has direction $-e_y$, the ancestor $h(\u)$ of a vertex $\u \in {\cal N}$ is the nearest Poisson point (in the $L_2$ distance) having strictly larger $y$-coordinate. {This construction induces complex geometrical dependencies.} In this paper we show that the collection of DSF paths, properly scaled, converges in distribution to the Brownian web (BW).
 See Theorem \ref{th:FF_BW}.
 This verifies a conjecture made by Baccelli and Bordenave in 2007 \cite{BB07}.

-A key ingredient for the proof is to control the tail distribution of the coalescence time between two paths of the DSF (Theorem \ref{thm:CoalescingTimetail}).
-The facts that the DSF spans on a Poisson point process on the plane and that its construction is based on the $L^2$ distance-- which is very natural --destroys all Markov and martingale properties on which the existing literature usually relies for proving convergence of directed forests to the Brownian web.
-Our proof relies on the construction of clever regeneration events exploiting the particular geometry of the DSF.
-The distance between two given DSF paths (actually between two \textit{regenerated paths} associated to the original ones) considered at the corresponding regeneration times satisfies a certain Markov property w.r.t. an enhanced filtration, and we can control its hitting time of zero by a new Laplace criterion (Theorem \ref{thm:LaplaceCoalescingTimeTail}).

-We then introduce a new criterion (Theorem \ref{thm:JtConvBwebGenPath}) for the convergence to the BW and its dual, inspired from the wedge condition of Schertzer et al. \cite{SSS17}, and show that it is satisfied in our context.
-We believe that the ideas in this work can be applied to the convergence to the BW of a large variety of directed forests with intricate dependencies..

-Finally, the coalescence time estimate for DSF paths is used to quantify the number of semi-infinite paths of the \textit{Radial Spanning Tree} crossing the circle centred at the origin and with radius $r$ (Theorem \ref{theo:sublinRST}): it is negligible w.r.t. $r^{3/4+\eps}$.